CAPS Doctoral Internship Program (CDIP)

 The CDIP model, and CAPS Training Program more broadly, adhere to a Developmental Practitioner Model.
 As such, we believe that training is a developmental model and it is our responsibility, to some degree, to meet trainees where they are developmentally to provide the best training.
 As an internship, CDIP is the capstone training experience for emerging psychologists who match with us.
 As advanced trainees with substantial training already behind them, interns do most of their learning and training through engaging in professional activities alongside a dedicated staff and with sufficient supervisory support.
 Experiential learning is the primary training mechanism through which interns learn.
 CDIP balances sufficient support with challenging interns in developing necessary skills and insights as they transition into their professional lives.
 Interns can expect to develop their professional identities and theoretical approaches as they prepare to launch into their careers.

-CDIP training is primarily rooted in brief psychodynamic, multicultural, and ACT approaches to psychology.
-Interns engage in didactics and supervision largely from some form of integration of these frameworks, but additionally receive a diverse array of exposure to many different theories e.g., ACT, feminist approaches, Internal Family Systems, and more) and topics.
+CAPS clinicians practice from a variety of different approaches, and interns engage in didactics and supervision that offers exposure to many different theories (e.g., ACT, CBT, solution-focused, relational-cultural, feminist approaches, Internal Family Systems, and more) and topics.
 As a priority, CDIP aims to facilitate interns’ development of their existing theoretic approaches throughout their internship year.

 CDIP views training, and university mental health more broadly, as community efforts.
 While we are proud of our center and centralized team in our capacity to meet students’ needs who walk through our door at CAPS, we also work hard to establish connections with our campus partners to meaningfully reach students where they are more efficiently.
-CAPS Site-based services are growing every year as we aim to reach more of our campus community, particularly parts of it that have been historically underserved.
+CAPS site-based services are growing every year as we aim to reach more of our campus community.
 CDIP is part of our efforts to provide resources to campus partners in our community.
-Early in the internship year, each intern identifies an “emphasis area,” - a unique 5/hr per week placement at a campus partner site – that represents a personalized, community-based component of each intern’s experience.
-The growing list of possible emphasis area sites include cultural centers, the SALT Center, UArizona Colleges, Athletics, the CAPS Assessment Team, and others

 Typical Intern Schedule